 Annual site visits to the Group's manufacturing facilities ("Site Visits") are conducted to provide Directors with updates and understanding of the Group's business operations.
 During such visits, Directors interact with Key Management Personnel who brief the Directors on the Group's facilities, development, products and business operations.
-In the financial year ended 31 March 2024 ("FY2024"), all Directors visited the Shenzhen Campus in Daya Bay, China and the Vietnam Campus in Vinh Phuc province, Vietnam, to inspect the manufacturing facilities, talk to management staff and understand the business and operations on the ground.
+In FY2025, all Directors visited the Vietnam Campus in Phu Tho province, Vietnam, to inspect the manufacturing facilities, talk to management staff and understand the business and operations on the ground.

 The Board recognizes the importance of ongoing director education and to facilitate this process, all Directors are encouraged to keep updated on developments relevant to the Company's business and, changes in laws and regulations.
-All Directors are encouraged to attend relevant courses, seminars and/or talks organized by regulatory bodies and professional institutions, such as the Accounting and Corporate Regulatory Authority of Singapore ("ACRA"), SID, the Singapore Stock Exchange ("SGX"), and public accounting firms, at the Company's expense.
+All Directors are encouraged to attend relevant courses, seminars and/or talks organized by regulatory bodies and professional institutions, such as the Accounting and Corporate Regulatory Authority of Singapore ("ACRA"), Singapore Institute of Directors, the Singapore Stock Exchange ("SGX"), and public accounting firms, at the Company's expense.